Too Young to Die (song): Critical reception

-Pan-European magazine Music & Media wrote, "An uplifting strings intro heralds Jamiroquai's follow-up to last year's massive "When You Gonna Learn".
-Jay's "Stevie Wonder"-ful voice grabs the melody and envelopes itself in a warm overcoat of horns, funky guitar and intricate percussion accompaniment worthy of a Roy Ayers set.
+Peter Paphides from Melody Maker named "Too Young to Die" Single of the Week, along with "When You Gonna Learn", adding that it "takes the mood down a touch and sees Jamiroquai daubing a rudimentary batch of anti-war sentiments with an invigorating joie de vivre. [...]
+'Too Young to Die' complements its predecessor as wonderfully as an Irish coffee after a steak platter."
+Pan-European magazine Music & Media noted its "uplifting strings intro" and "Jay's "Stevie Wonder"-ful voice [that] grabs the melody and envelopes itself in a warm overcoat of horns, funky guitar and intricate percussion accompaniment worthy of a Roy Ayers set.
 "Real" music for the acid jazzed amongst you."
-Alan Jones from Music Week described it as a "loose and attractive retro-funk workout that owes more to the Seventies than the Nineties."
+Alan Jones from Music Week described the song as a "loose and attractive retro-funk workout that owes more to the Seventies than the Nineties."
+Sam Steele from NME wrote, "'Jam-ir-o-kwai' ... got it?
+Good.
+Remember it, because the big voice and even bigger hats are unlikely to go away.
+Jay, the wearer of the wholly tea-cosy (and son of jazz singer Mary Kay), has one of the most powerful and impressive soul voices to slide across the dance spectrum in a long while."

 Kevin L. Carter from Philadelphia Inquirer commented, "Jamiroquai is a big Stevie Wonder fan.
-His vocal flourishes and hooks on "Too Young to Die" are obvious borrowings, but they're done so earnestly, and the song is so deftly arranged, it just about gets over."

-Dr Bob Jones from the RM Dance Update stated, "This is pure soul jazz with the funky bassline.
+His vocal flourishes and hooks on 'Too Young to Die' are obvious borrowings, but they're done so earnestly, and the song is so deftly arranged, it just about gets over."
+Dr Bob Jones from the Record Mirror Dance Update stated, "This is pure soul jazz with the funky bassline.
 A simple worldly message is scattered over a tight rhythm section with horn stabs Seventies-style.
 Pure class — one to raise some dust!"
-Tony Cross from Smash Hits gave the song four out of five, commenting, "Led by the young (but still Stevie Wonder sounding) lead singer Jay, Jamiroquai have updated dark and dirty '70s funk.
+Stuart Maconie from Select said, "Full of twitching syncopation and that scat singing line that should have Mr Wonder on the phone to his lawyers."
+Tony Cross from Smash Hits gave it a score of four out of five, writing, "Led by the young (but still Stevie Wonder sounding) lead singer Jay, Jamiroquai have updated dark and dirty '70s funk.
 This is a stylish anti-war song that has really got what it takes.
 The obscenely talented Jamiroquai will go from strength to strength."
-Another editor, Pete Stanton, noted that it "feature a multitude of enticing grooves (plus plenty of do-do-do-dad-dos)."
+Another Smash Hits editor, Pete Stanton, noted that it "feature a multitude of enticing grooves (plus plenty of do-do-do-dad-dos)."

 Music video

 A music video was shot for "Too Young to Die".
-It was directed by British director W.I.Z. (a.k.a.
-Andrew John Whiston), and consisted mainly of Jay Kay singing in what appears to be a desert military installation.
-The video was later published by Vevo on YouTube in November 2009.
-As of December 2022, it had generated more than 13 million views.
+It was directed by Earl Sebastion and filmed in New Mexico, consisting mainly of Jay Kay singing in what appears to be a desert military installation.
+The video was produced by Paul McPadden for M-Ocean and was released on 1 March 1993.